Halibut Fishing - Lodges, Destinations & Guided Trips

 What gear is used for halibut fishing at lodges?

-Lodges typically provide heavy-duty rods with strong conventional reels, braided line (80–150 lb), and large circle hooks.
-Baits often include herring, salmon heads, or squid.
-Some lodges offer jigging setups as well.
+Lodges typically provide heavy conventional rods and reels, braided line in the 80–150 lb range, and large circle hooks.
+Bait is usually herring, salmon heads, or squid.
+Most lodges also offer jigging setups for shallower water.

 Can I combine halibut and salmon on the same trip?

 Yes.
-Many coastal lodges in Alaska and British Columbia offer combo trips that target halibut offshore and salmon inshore.
-These multi-species trips are especially popular in summer.
+Most coastal lodges in Alaska and British Columbia offer combination programs targeting halibut offshore and salmon inshore.
+These multi-species trips run through summer and are among the most popular formats for visiting anglers.

 Are halibut good to eat?